-Google Inc. (GOOG) removed a feature from its website that notified users in China about search terms that might become targets of the country’s Internet censors and result in service disruptions.
+Google Inc. (GOOG:US) removed a feature from its website that notified users in China about search terms that might become targets of the country’s Internet censors and result in service disruptions.

 The feature, introduced in June, was disabled sometime between Dec.
 5 and Dec.
 8, said GreatFire.org, a website that collects data about China’s so-called Great Firewall.
 Taj Meadows, a Google spokesman in Japan, confirmed that the feature has been disabled and declined to comment further.